Parrotia persica, Iron Tree: planting, pruning and care

 • Discover our selection of Parrotia, Ironwood: 5 most beautiful varieties

-• Flowering of Parrotia persica is discreet but very beautiful if you take time to admire it.
+• Flowering of Parrotia persica is discreet but very beautiful if you take the time to admire it.

 Frequently asked questions